What is Pulpit Supply?

 Beth is an experienced pastor available for pulpit supply In the Rocky Mountain Conference.
 She enjoys preaching adult sermons, children’s sermons and storytelling.
 She also loves to teach adult faith exploration and Bible studies, ranging from the light to in-depth series.
 Progressive Christians discover depth and breadth and gain valuable new insights from Bible study.
 And, it can be fun.

-I am a Spiritual Director trained through Stillpoint at Ghost Ranch, NM.
-I have recently moved to Fort Collins, and am a member of Plymouth Congregational UCC.
-Before relocating from the Southwest Conference UCC, I served as a UCC Commissioned Minister in a multi-denominational church, before spending seven years as a hospice chaplain and five years as a hospital chaplain.
-I enjoyed doing frequent pulpit supply for smaller PC(USA) churches in northern NM, as well as playing organ.
+Recently retired to Fort Collins, I am a member of Plymouth Congregational UCC where I facilitate a contemplative prayer group and serve as a certified labyrinth facilitator.
+Before relocating from the Southwest Conference UCC, I served as a UCC Commissioned Minister in a multi-denominational church, then spent seven years as a hospice chaplain and five years as a hospital chaplain.
+I enjoyed doing frequent pulpit supply for PC(USA) churches in northern NM and have enjoyed serving as pulpit supply in northern Colorado and southern Wyoming UCC churches.
+I work as a Spiritual Director certified through Stillpoint at Ghost Ranch, NM.
 I am available for pulpit supply within 90 minutes of Fort Collins.
-I am also available to substitute as organist/pianist with lead time for practicing.

 Cheryl Swing is a 2018 Master of Divinity candidate at Iliff School of Theology.
 She holds a Bachelor’s Degree in Business and Human Resources from the University of Nebraska.
 After 10 years in Sales & Marketing Management and nearly 20 years in Risk Management and Personal Liability Claims, Cheryl left the corporate setting to follow her passion by helping to build and renew communities to represent the magnificent diversity God intended.
 Cheryl is the founder and Managing Director of illumination, inc., a newly formed non-profit created to raise critical consciousness, build bridges of understanding, and create a culture of belonging.